Arcadier/Event-Triggers-and-Vetting/Item Create/README.md

 Unlike [Item Edit](https://github.com/Arcadier/Event-Triggers-and-Vetting/tree/master/Item%20Edit), this plug-in does not include sending an email to the admin when a new item is created.
-But you can implement it here in a very similar fashion to [Item Edit](https://github.com/Arcadier/Event-Triggers-and-Vetting/tree/master/Item%20Edit).
+But you can implement it here in a very similar fashion to [Item Edit](https://github.com/Arcadier/Event-Triggers-and-Vetting/tree/master/Item%20Edit), in its [user](https://github.com/Arcadier/Event-Triggers-and-Vetting/tree/master/Item%20Edit/user) folder.

 If this Plug-In is installed with [Item Edit](https://github.com/Arcadier/Event-Triggers-and-Vetting/tree/master/Item%20Edit) Plug-In, then an email will automatically be sent to the merchant when the item is approved.